Links on Android Authority may earn us a commission. Learn more.

 If you’re looking for a standalone VR headset on a budget, the Oculus Quest 2 is the one to go with.
-It’s super portable and easy to use — it does not have to be hooked up to a PC or console to work, technically making it one of the best mobile VR headsets.
+It’s super portable and easy to use.
+It does not have to be hooked up to a PC or console to work, making it one of the best mobile VR headsets.

 Samsung Gear VR

 Samsung’s Gear VR is one of the few true mobile VR headsets still around today.
-All you need to do to enjoy over 600 games and a ton of 360-videos is insert your smartphone into the device.
+All you need to do to enjoy a plethora of games and a ton of 360-degree videos is insert your smartphone into the device.